ibrahimkiziloklu/OMTP_851/omtp_lecutre10/README.md

 tensorboard --logdir ./runs
 ```
 Then we can see the training process in the tensorboard.
 Here is the screenshot of the tensorboard:
+this tensorboard shows two trainingprocesses.
+One is for 200000 steps and the other one is for 100000 steps.
+We can see that the training process is converging to the goal.

 ![Tensorboard](https://github.com/ibrahimkiziloklu/OMTP_851/blob/main/omtp_lecutre10/tensorboard_lec10.png)

 ## References